Structures of Equality book coming summer 2026!

 January 17, 2024

-A common question asked by teachers is “How do you get kids to understand multiplication and division word problems?”
-Today I’ll help answer that as we go into the third structure, Repeated Equal Groups (REG).
+Teachers ask me all the time: “How do you get kids to understand multiplication and division word problems?”
+Today I’ll help answer that as we dive into the Repeated Equal Groups (REG) structure.

 Before you use any structure to visually represent a number story, it’s important to build the context for the problems through questioning and discussion.